 - White House — President-elect Donald Trump will return to the White House for a second term.
 His reelection, along with strong down-ballot results, will position his administration to pursue its stated priorities.
 As a starting point, we know that Trump will push for a broad extension of the TCJA.
 He also mentioned many new tax proposals on the campaign trail, with various exclusions from taxation garnering the most attention.

-- The House of Representatives — The Republican party is expected to retain its majority in the House for another two years.
-Much like the existing Congress, this will likely be a single-digit majority that leaves little room for defections on any given legislative initiative.
-This narrow margin of control will likely allow more room for House members to exert their individual influence on potential legislation, which will likely make it difficult for Republicans to create easy consensus in the House relative to 2017, when Republicans outnumbered House Democrats by more than 40 seats.
-The current Speaker of the House, Mike Johnson (R-LA), is expected to retain his leadership position.
-Jason Smith (R-MO) is also expected to retain his role as Chair of the Ways and Means Committee, which is responsible for drafting tax legislation.
+- The House of Representatives — The Republican party has retained its majority in the House for another two years.
+Much like the existing Congress, this will be a single-digit majority that leaves little room for defections on any given legislative initiative.
+This narrow margin of control will likely allow more room for House members to exert their individual influence on potential legislation.
+This will likely make it difficult for Republicans to create easy consensus in the House relative to 2017, when Republicans outnumbered House Democrats by more than 40 seats.
+The current Speaker of the House, Mike Johnson (R-LA), will retain his leadership position.
+Jason Smith (R-MO) will retain his role as Chair of the Ways and Means Committee, which is responsible for drafting tax legislation.

-- The Senate — The Republican party will retake the majority in the Senate with a projected three-seat majority, which would be one more than when the TCJA was enacted in 2017.
+- The Senate — The Republican party will retake a three-seat majority in the Senate, which would be one more than when the TCJA was enacted in 2017.
 Since the Senate has fewer members than the House, individual senators have the ability to significantly impact legislation, so one additional Republican seat compared to 2017 provides more flexibility for complicated bills, including tax bills.
-Mitch McConnell (R-KY), the long-standing Republican leader in the Senate, is planning to step away from that role, so there will be a new majority leader.
-Mike Crapo (R-ID), the current Ranking Member on the Senate Finance Committee, which is responsible for tax legislation, is expected to remain in that role.
+Mitch McConnell (R-KY), the long-standing Republican leader in the Senate, has stepped away from that role, and John Thune (R-SD) has been selected as the new majority leader.
+Mike Crapo (R-ID), the current Ranking Member on the Senate Finance Committee, which is responsible for tax legislation, will remain in that role.

 The tax proposals so far